It’s perhaps the biggest takeover in the history of online poker.

 - According to Baazov the deal will make Amaya Gaming the largest online gambling company in the world with over 85 million registered players on PokerStars/Full Tilt Poker alone.

 - Amaya Gaming acquired all the Rational Group’s assets, which includes PokerStars, Full Tilt Poker, European Poker Tour, Latin America Poker Tour, Asia Pacific Poker Tour and a variety of media outlets as well as any branded live poker rooms.

 - Interestingly Amaya already owns the Ongame Poker Network, which it purchased from Bwin.party for $32m in 2012.

 - Amaya believes that the deal will expedite the process of getting PokerStars and Full Tilt Poker into the regulated US market where Amaya already does business.

 - There is speculation that PokerStars will leave the Canadian market because it will be owned by a Canadian company.
 Canada has a regulated government-run poker site.

-- There is also talk that the Caesars, one of PokerStars' rivals over the years, may be open to future partnerships thanks Amaya being involved.
+- There is also talk that Caesars, one of PokerStars' rivals over the years, may be open to future partnerships thanks to Amaya being involved.
 Amaya Gaming is currently a content supplier to Caesars’ New Jersey casinos.

 - While there is a good chance the deal will get PokerStars into the New Jersey online market faster there may be some problems in other upcoming markets such as California and New York, which are considering language in their respective bills that would penalize not just “bad actor” owners but the IP as well.
 That could potentially include the PokerStars software platform.